aobasuyi/Bikesharing/README.md

 | ------------- | ------------- |
 | ![Top 10 starting](Resources/Visualization/Trips_weekday_hr.png)  | ![Top 10 ending](Resources/Visualization/Trips_weekday_gender.png)  |

-- 8am, 5pm and 6pm are the peak bike rideshare hours on weekdays except for Wednesdays.
+- 8am, 5pm and 6pm are the peak rideshare hours on weekdays except for Wednesdays.
 - Saturdays peak hours start at 10am and lasts through 7pm.
 - Males are more likely than females to use bike rideshare on weekdays.